mohan22iitk/Surge-Pricing/readme.md

 # Surge Pricing Prediction

-This project aims to predict surge pricing multipliers for Uber rides using historical ride and weather data.
+This project aims to predict surge pricing multipliers for cab rides using historical ride and weather data.
 It includes data preprocessing, merging, model training, and evaluation — all organized in a modular Python project.

 ---